friz1e/flask-socialapp/readme.md

 # flask-socialapp

-Flask-socialapp is a social application with functionalities like friends adding and posts creating.
-This project got written because I wanted to learn some new skills about Flask and SQLAlchemy usage.
-Project is still under development - it needs a lot of improvements.
+Flask-socialapp is a social application based on Facebook.
+This project got written to gain some experience in Flask and SQLAlchemy usage.
+Project is still under development - it needs a lot of safety improvements for example.

 ## Installation